|

 Carden Plain their home: what species live here, and how many

 there are of each species.
-We also needed to know more about what
+We also needed to know more about

-and biologists conducted a survey to estimate the number of breeding
+team of naturalists and biologists conducted a survey to estimate

-pairs of grassland and shrubland birds, and to map the locations
+the number of breeding pairs of grassland and shrubland birds,

-of IBA species' main habitat types: alvar, grassland, and shrubland,
+and to map the locations of IBA species' main habitat types:

-as well as cropland.
+alvar, grassland, and shrubland, as well as cropland.

 Drawing